Job Specification

 Responds to reports of suspicious persons, dangerous or hazardous

-situations, or disturbances by juvenile offenders.
+situations, or disturbances by juvenile offenders; directs the course of

-officers to ensure conditions are corrected and appropriate order
+conditions are corrected and appropriate order and safety for all parties

 Develops escape contingency plans and related training to review and